 Weld opposes tariffs and has criticized Donald Trump for being a fan of tariffs.
+"I stand for free trade," he told the Council on Foreign Relations.

 5. Trade Agreements.
 Because most internationally traded goods are manufactured goods, trade policies and trade agreements have a significant impact on U.S. manufacturing.
 What is your plan to develop new and/or modify existing trade agreements to support U.S. manufacturing?